Lead Generation for AI Consultants: How One Link Replaces Cold Outreach With Half the Effort

 The honest answer, for most, is nothing good.
 It dries up.

 None of that is predictable.
 None of it compounds.
-And none of it runs when you're on vacation or heads-down delivering a $25K engagement.
+And none of it runs when you're on vacation or heads-down delivering a project.

-When I talked to early Audity beta users, the pattern was universal.
-One agency founder told us he was "looking for tools to help automate the initial client acquisition process."
-A European consultant said his biggest bottleneck wasn't methodology or delivery.
+When I talked to early beta users, the pattern was universal.
+One agency founder, Javier, told me he was "looking for tools to help automate the initial client acquisition process."
+Another consultant, Darren, said his biggest bottleneck wasn't methodology or delivery.
 It was getting qualified prospects into conversation consistently.

-The data backs this up.
-Research shows the highest drop-off in any sales pipeline happens at the top of the funnel, with 97-99% loss rates from awareness to lead.
-For consultants selling $15K-$50K AI transformation engagements, every leak at the top amplifies downstream.
+Most consultants lose 90%+ of potential leads before a conversation ever starts.
+The drop-off at the top of the funnel is where the real leakage lives, not at the proposal stage.
+For consultants running $15K-$50K engagements, every leak at the top amplifies downstream.
 Miss 10 potential leads this month and you're looking at an empty calendar in 60 days.

 A Static Lead URL is a permanent branded link that sends anyone who clicks it to your AI readiness assessment.
 It's part of Audity's ReadyLinks feature set, and it solves a specific problem: giving you a shareable, trackable top-of-funnel that works across every channel without expiring.

-That distinction matters.
-This isn't a Calendly link or a Typeform survey or a landing page URL that breaks when you redesign your website.
+This isn't a Calendly link.
+Not a Typeform survey.
+Not a landing page URL that breaks when you redesign your website.

 It never expires.
 Print it on a business card today.
-It still works in 2027.
-Put it in your email signature, mention it on a podcast, drop it in a LinkedIn comment.
+It still works next year.
+Drop it in a LinkedIn comment, mention it on a podcast, reference it in a conference talk.
 The link is permanent.

 It's branded to your practice.
 Prospects see your name, your positioning, your assessment.
 Not a generic survey platform.
 If you've set up custom domains, the URL itself carries your brand.

 It works everywhere.
 LinkedIn posts.
 Cold emails.
 Paid ads.
 Conference slides.
-QR codes at networking dinners.
-Slack communities.
+QR codes at networking events.
 Newsletter footers.
 One link, every channel.

 It pre-qualifies automatically.
 The prospect takes a 10-minute assessment, gets an AI readiness score with personalized findings, and shows up in your lead dashboard with their pain points, readiness level, and contact info.
 Before you've invested a minute of your time.